Home » Type » Granola + Roasted Nuts » Peanut Butter & Banana Granola Snack Clusters

 The combination of peanut butter & banana is a classic and pairs perfectly with oats, cinnamon, and maple syrup.
 It’s not too sweet and makes big chunks of crunchy granola clusters!

-This granola is oil-free, refined sugar free and has a fair amount of protein thanks to the peanut butter and is pretty much the perfect snacking granola!
+This granola is oil-free and refined sugar-free.
+It has a fair amount of protein thanks to the peanut butter, and is the perfect snacking granola!

 top down view of dry ingredients add to bowl for making peanut butter granola snack cluster granola.